bobleesj/cifkit/README.rst

 *  Make **supercell construction and neighbor search reliable in Python** (default 3×3×3, configurable).
-*  Support **high-throughput** work over folders of CIFs - from a few structures to **thousands or tens of thousands** - with ``Cif`` / ``CifEnsemble`` rather than a one-file GUI workflow.
+*  Support **high-throughput** work over folders of CIFs - from a few structures to **tens of thousands** - with ``Cif`` / ``CifEnsemble`` rather than a one-file GUI workflow.
-*  Provide geometry vectors that feed structure featurizers such as SAF; composition features via OLED when elemental tables are needed.
+*  Provide the geometry engine used by structure featurizers such as SAF (with CAF for composition); elemental tables via OLED when needed.

+In published SAF + CAF workflows (Digital Discovery, https://doi.org/10.1039/D4DD00332B), scientists have processed **tens of thousands of CIFs** and built training tables on the order of **a million feature rows** for explainable ML models of solid-state structures.
+That scale is what these APIs are designed for.

 ``cifkit`` is not a replacement for interactive viewers such as VESTA, and it is not a DFT package.
 It is aimed at batch geometry and